tanzquotient/website/docs/dev/setup.md

 	pip install -r requirements.txt

 This will automatically download and install all required packages.
-The next step is executing `python manage.py migrate`, but there are some preparation needed.
-First, you will need to

-	Create the folder <project home>/log
-	Withing that new folder, create a new empty file django.log

-...
+The next step *would* be running migrate, but currently this doesn't work.
+Therefore you have to download a database-backup from the server and apply it locally, using

+	scp remoteuser@tqserver:/path/file /localpath/localfile

+The downloaded backup can then be applied to the database by either the mysql workbench or with

+	mysql -u root -p tq_website < backupfile

+Get in touch with admin for further details.

 ### Initial Configuration